WELCOME

 CURRENT RESEARCH INTERESTS

-We work on fundamental problems in neural development, function, and evolution, by studying the biology of Cnidaria – sea anemones and jellyfish in particular.
+In particular, we work on fundamental problems in neural development, function, and evolution by studying the biology of Cnidaria.
 We focus on investigating Cnidaria because of its deep phylogenetic history and diversity; it diverged from its sister group Bilateria (e.g. insects, worms and vertebrates) over 580 million years ago.
 As one of the early-evolving animal groups, Cnidaria has strong potential not only to provide us with information necessary to understand the biology of early animal ancestors, but also to enable the discovery of novel biology.
 Furthermore, a variety of experimental tools, including CRISPR-Cas9 genome editing, have been, and are being, established in Cnidaria, allowing mechanistic studies of cnidarian biology and evolution.

 Funding: NSF IOS 1931154, “Unveiling the evolution of neural differentiation mechanisms in animals: a study of the structure and function of the POU-IV/Brn-3 gene regulatory network in Cnidaria”; Arkansas Biosciences Institute.